caffeinalab/aeria/README.md

 # Aeria v3

-Aeria is a lightweight, fast and modular Wordpress development kit.
+Aeria is a lightweight, fast and modular WordPress development kit.

-It offers a modern interface from within Wordpress giving content managers and editors the potential to customise the website with all kinds of components.
+It offers a modern interface from within WordPress giving content managers and editors the potential to customise the website with all kinds of components.

 > We spent a huge amount of time with the UX team to design a user interface that would be the most user friendly and simple so that it was easy for anyone to add and edit custom content.